 Legend, leader, record-breaker

 Joe Root is a special talent, with many believing he’s the best Yorkshire have ever produced.
-It is hard to argue considering he is only one of two players from the county to have played 100 Tests or more and has been ranked the world’s number one Test batter twice by the ICC – the latest in September 2021.
+It is hard to argue considering he is only one of two players from the county to have played 100 Tests or more and has been ranked the world’s number one Test batter on numerous occasions, including in 2023.

 Sir Geoffrey Boycott is the only other Yorkshireman to have played over 100 Test for England.
 Whisper it quietly, there is every chance Harry Brook will follow them one day.